 If a Formal Investigation is requested, the Investigator will provide both parties with notice of the commencement of the investigation and an equal opportunity to be hear, submit relevant information and identify witnesses.
 The Investigators will conduct a prompt, thorough, fair, and impartial investigation to collect and gather the factual information and evidence available related to the allegations made by the Complainant.
-Parties have the opportunity to review the evidence gathered during the investigator and provide a response to the investigatory Report, summarizing the information gathered during the investigative process.
-No conclusions regarding responsibility or findings will be made during the Formal Investigation process, and no findings or conclusions related to the responsibility or imposition of sanctions shall be included in the Final Investigative Report.
-Both parties have the opportunity to review the Final Investigative and provide a written response to the investigator.
+Parties have the opportunity to review the evidence gathered during the investigation and provide a response to the investigatory Report, summarizing the information gathered during the investigator will prepare a Final Investigatory Report, summarizing the information gathered during the Formal Investigation process, and no findings or conclusions related to the responsibility or imposition of sanctions shall be included in the Final Investigative Report.
+Both parties have the opportunity to review the Final Investigative Report before finalization and provide a written response to the investigator.